sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - concepts/3600 - section-nuances.md

 You can handle multiple matches for the range's Match parameter inside a section as follows:

 - If you want to ignore multiple anchor matches inside the section, use the Require Stop parameter.
-Even if you leave this parameter unspecified, Sensible ignores matches that are on the same horizontal line to the left of the anchor's Match parameter.
+You don't need to configure this parameter for matches that are on the same horizontal line as the anchor's Match parameter.
-- Or, you can use Sensible's default behavior to split a section group range containing multiple anchors into sections.
-For example, assume that the anchor's Match line is the regular expression `.+`, meaning match any characters.
-In this case, if you already defined the start and end of the section group, then:
+- If you want to create sections out of rows or columns, without matching on specific text in those sections, take the following steps :
+  - Define a section group with specific text matches for the Start and End parameters of the section group.
+  - Specify an anchor match that uses the regular expression `.+`, which matches any characters.

+  In this case, Sensible creates sections as follows:

-  - For sections, Sensible splits text into "rows" at each newline.
+  - For horizontal sections, Sensible splits text into "rows" at each newline.
   - For vertical sections, Sensible splits text into "columns".

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/sections_match_all_anchors.png)